tc39/proposal-smart-pipelines/readme.md

 Please note that `#` is **not set** in stone.
-In particular, **`@` or `?`** could also be used. **Bikeshedding discussions** over what characters to use for the topic token has been occurring on GitHub at [tc39/proposal-pipeline-operator issue #91][topic-token bikeshedding].
+In particular, **`@` or `?`** could also be used. **Bikeshedding discussions** over what characters to use for the topic token have been occurring on GitHub at [tc39/proposal-pipeline-operator issue #91][topic-token bikeshedding].

 <td>